wwu-mentors/ReactSpace-Workshop/README.md

 The `createPost` method will send a post to the ReactSpace servers.
 This will also take in your name.
 After it sends the post, it set postText back to empty.

-And yes the ReactSpace Servers are real, anything you send them will be read by people, so don't say anything bad mmmmk?
+And yes the ReactSpace Servers are real, anything you send them will be read by people, so don't say anything bad. :)

 ```javascript
 class CreatePost extends React.Component {